pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 anchorid: autopilot
 permalink: docs/guides/autopilot
 editpath: autopilot/01-introduction.md
-reviewed: "2021-08-17"
+reviewed: "2022-04-05"
 ---

 [Autopilot](https://pantheon.io/autopilot?docs) is part of Pantheon's [New Dashboard](/guides/new-dashboard) experience.
 Pantheon Autopilot automatically detects, performs, and deploys updates for WordPress and Drupal.
+Autopilot also features automated virtual regression testing (VRT) to ensure that your site's user experience (UX) is consistent while securing your site and implementing new features.

 ## What Autopilot Does